Written by: Michelle Gomez, News Team Member

 The Study Public House, SFU’s new on-campus pub, is set to open within the next few weeks.

-Unlike the Highland Pub, which closed in 2017, The Study Public House will be run by a private corporation, the Joseph Richards Group, which is a B.C.-based hospitality company that was selected by SFU to run the space.
+The Study Public House will be run by the Joseph Richards Group, a B.C.-based hospitality company that was selected by SFU to run the space.
+It will be in the same space as the former Highland Pub, which was run by the Simon Fraser Student Society (SFSS) and closed in 2017.

 The Peak sat down for an interview with The Study’s general manager, Samantha Baker.